Richalbert/holbertonschool-shell/permissions/README.md

 6. Multiple permissions

-Thist script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+This script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+7. Everybody!

+This script that adds execution permission to the owner, the group owner and the other users, to the file hello.